 Staying in Heart of Lapland this summer?
-Let us guide you though some go the activities you shouldn’t miss when visiting our region.
-Ready to tick of you bucket list?
+Let us guide you through some of the activities you shouldn’t miss when visiting our region.
+Ready to tick off your bucket list?
 Let’s go!

 1. Jump across the Arctic Circle

 Have you ever jumped across the Arctic Circle?
 This is where you should do it — what a feeling!
 Take the bus or rent a car and drive 20 minutes north of Övertorneå to the little village Juoksengi where you find the spot for the abstract latitude marked with a huge sign and international flags waving by the side of the road.
 Make your best jump and don’t forget to take lots of pictures!

 2. Make the longest hole-in-one in the world

 Green Zone Golf Course is an outstanding and unique golf course in the golfing world.
 This international course is situated on the border of Finland and Sweden, surrounded by the beautiful scenery of Torne River.
 You have the possibility to make “the longest hole-in-one in the world” across the border on the sixth hole.
 The border is in the middle of the sixth green and the time difference between the countries is one hour.
 Given this fact, your tee shot takes an hour to hit the green.
 On the return you put back the lost hour.
 The sun is up 24 hours a day during summer, which means you can play all night long.

 3. Encounter bears in the wild